 How do you stay in the news long after coverage surrounding your startup’s launch has worn off?
 Developing a presence on social media is a good start.
 However, gaining media attention is often the only tactic that can lead to new industry opportunities and help you build your company’s credibility.

 This is where contributing guest posts and bylined articles come in.
 When your startup doesn’t have any big updates to pitch to the media, contributing content is one of the best ways to still stay in the news and establish you and/or your team as thought leaders in your space.
 There are many key tactics founders can apply to secure guest posts on top websites related to their fields.
-Below are some of these key tactics your startup can use to contribute your stories to major media publications.
+Below are some of these key tactics your startup can use in order to contribute your stories to major media publications.

 1. Do Your Research